What Should a 3–6 Month Old Wear to Bed at 16°C?

 Layering for 16°C in an Australian home

-In concrete terms: a long-sleeve cotton bodysuit as the base layer, a footed sleepsuit over that, then a 3.5 TOG sleeping bag.
+In concrete terms: a long-sleeve cotton bodysuit or footed pyjamas under a 3.5 TOG sleeping bag (add a singlet underneath as well if the room is below 16°C).
 The ergoPouch 3.5 TOG sleeping bag or cocoon is the most widely available option in Australian stores.
 Natural fibres — cotton, bamboo, merino — regulate temperature better than polyester in a cold room, so check fabric labels when buying layers.

 In the Adelaide Hills — Stirling, Crafers, Aldgate, and the wider Mt Lofty Ranges — winter bedroom temperatures of 16°C are common, and the elevation adds 2–4°C of chill compared to Adelaide CBD.
 Many of the Hills' older brick homes from the 1950s and 1960s have limited insulation and no central heating: the reverse-cycle in the living area doesn't carry through to bedrooms.
 If you're in an unheated Hills bedroom at 16°C, the room will typically drift lower through the night.
 The 3.5 TOG combination is right for this scenario — it's rated for the 16°C starting temperature and provides a buffer as the room cools.